wanliAlex/A-Foodie-Map-for-Melbourne/Foodie Map.md

 >__Recommended Cuisines__: the chicken and abalone hotpot, double skin milk

 >__Personal Notes__: When I was in Shenzhen, I had a foodie travel around Shunde and ate as much food as I can.
 I would say this restaurant reminds me of the beautiful memory.
-I personally really recommend this restaurant if you have never had Shunde food and rice porridge hotpot before.
+I personally really recommend this restaurant if you have never had Shunde food or rice porridge hotpot before.

 ## [寻鱼炭烤 (Roast Fish Bar)](https://roastfishbar.com.au/)
 >__Category__: Chinese food, Sichuan food, roast fish